vanus-labs/docs/blog/20230219-best-8-message-queue/best-8-message-queue.md

 Message queues can be used for a variety of purposes, such as load balancing, task distribution, and decoupling components.
 They can be implemented in many different ways, such as using in-memory data structures or external message brokers like RabbitMQ or Apache Kafka.

-The following blog articles will help you focus on the **message queues* that are most suitable for cloud-native applications in 2023.
-The first three are currently the most influential message queues, and the last four are the latest and popular next-generation message queues in the past two years
+The following blog articles will help you focus on the **message queues* most suitable for cloud-native applications in 2023.
+The first three are currently the most influential message queues, and the last four are the latest and most popular next-generation message queues in the past two years

 * Apache Kafka
 * RabbitMQ